AntonC9018/Hopper_University_Paper/paper.md

 So pressing the `S` key will always execute the exact action it is mapped to (in general, but there are exceptions).

 As a result of this paradigm, the player can execute any available action at any given point pressing at most one key.

+### 3.1.2.
+The goal

+The player is faced with the problem of completing a randomly generated level.
+The levels consists of a few connected rooms, each room containing enemies to fight.
+There is one final room with a door (a trapdoor, a staircase or a doorway) to the next level.
+Once the player is able to beat a few such levels, they are faced with a boss.
+Beating the boss either lets the player procceed to the next level, or results in an overall victory.

+The levels get progressively more difficult.
+In particular, monsters get more health, new and more complicated monster variants appear, the number of floor hazards like spikes or ponds increase, etc.
+At the same time, player may get items while clearing the floor, which grant new passive or active abilities, increase stats.
+So the player gets stronger while progressing as well.

+### 3.1.3.
+The items

+The inventory of the player has a few item slots, each either associated a role, like weapon, spell and shovel, or an armor part, like boots or the helmet.
+Those slots which are activated are mapped to a an input, so providing that input would also activate the item in that slot.

+The player may pick up items by stepping on them, thereby they are placed automatically in the slot assigned to them.
+If there is already an item in that slot, that item is replaced with the one just picked up.

+Some items may not have an associated slot.
+Such items as a rule just boost player's stats or slightly change a specific behavior.
+For example, there may be an item that does damage to all enemies around the enemy hit by the player.

+Assume, for simplicity, there may not be two copies of the same item at the same time equipped by the player.

+### 3.1.4.
+The enemies

+Each enemy has a clearly defined behavior.
+They select actions according to a well-understood strategy.

+For example, a simple enemy may have the following strategy: skip an action, then attack or move in the direction of player.

+The enemies must be predictable for the player to be able to quickly evaluate a given situation and be certain in one's actions.
+Ideally, nothing unexpected should ever happen.

+Likewise, every enemy must have a way to beat it, some simple pattern of moves for the player to follow to always come up ahead.
+The joy of gameplay is in learning the enemy move set, coming up with such patterns and strategies of beating them, and evalualing the situation quickly, coming up with a good action on the fly, in case the enemies come in packs.

+### 3.1.5.
+The time limit

+As has been mentioned, the most intriguing idea is that there is a time limit for every action.
+More specifically, the actions must be done to the beat of the music (with some leeway).

+This is an essential detail in the design of the game.
+I'd say it is *the* core mechanic borrowed from Necrodancer.
+However, this part is relatively independent of other game mechanics, like moving the player within the grid and the item system, and it's not the focus of this work.
+This work is mostly focused on my implementation of the other parts of the game: the action system, the item system etc.

 # 4. References